rdfostrich/article-jws2018-ostrich/content/querying.md

 #### Query

 [](#algorithm-querying-vm) introduces an algorithm for VM triple pattern queries based on our storage structure.
-It starts by determining the snapshot on which the given version is based.
+On line 2, it starts by determining the snapshot on which the given version is based.
 After that, this snapshot is queried for the given triple pattern and offset.
-If the given version is equal to the snapshot version, the snapshot iterator can be returned directly.
+If the given version is equal to the snapshot version, the snapshot iterator can be returned directly (line 3).
 In all other cases, this snapshot offset could only be an estimation, and the actual snapshot offset can be larger if deletions were introduced before the actual offset.